daroOkpeku/daroOkpeku/README.md

 - 👋 Hi, I’m @daroOkpeku
 - 👀 i am a laravel 9 and react js developer
-- 🌱 I’m currently learning Python 3.10
+- 🌱 I’m currently learning ExpressJS
 - 💞️ I’m looking to collaborate on any Laravel, PHP, Javascript and React project
 - 📫 Okpekuighodaro@gmail.com